openshift/cluster-health-analyzer/docs/design.md

 ```
 cluster:health:components{
     // The layer the component belongs to.
-    // Currently one of ["compute", "core", "workload"].
+See the section below.
     layer="core",

     // The name of the component.